Roots and Radishes

 Simple Wheat Berry Salad with Lemon Vinaigrette

-Modified: Mar 9, 2025 · Published: May 13, 2016 by Tera Gigot · This post may contain affiliate links · Leave a Comment
+Modified: Mar 19, 2026 · Published: May 13, 2016 by Tera Gigot · This post may contain affiliate links · 2 Comments

 Wheat berry salad with wooden spoon. this recipe

-The first time I tried wheat berries was with my mom, and we both instantly went crazy over their nutty flavor and chewy, satisfying texture.
+The first time I tried wheat berries was with my mom, and we both instantly went crazy over their nutty flavor and chewy texture.
 Ever since, they've been my go-to for grain-based salads, especially because they hold up so well in salad dressing and somehow get even better after a day or two in the fridge.

-This wheat berry salad with cranberries, feta, and lemon vinaigrette is a version I keep coming back to for its simplicity and bright, tangy flavors.
+This wheat berry salad with dried cranberries, feta, and lemon vinaigrette is a version I keep coming back to for its simplicity and bright, tangy flavors.
 Plus, it's meal-prep friendly and works as both a hearty side dish or a light, nourishing lunch, so you can easily pair with a protein or main dish (think lemon dill salmon or roasted chicken).
 Let's make some wheat berry salad!

 Jump to: